Associative Cooperation

 (2) Content creators retain ownership of the data they produce and manage.

-(1) Toolmakers may have income from all kinds of services they provide.
+(C) The question is also, is this feasible.
+What about further support for the software once it works?
+The toolmakers could possibly have income from all kinds of services they provide.
+Security of the Database for querries.
 Training.
-Front editing of the school website on which the application runs.
+Front editing.
 Additional graphic design of the embedded images.
 Development of additional modules.
-For example, creating a rough version of a graph based on text.
+For example, creating a rough version of a directed analyticla graph based on unstructured text.
 Anlysis of text is limited to causality and/or sequential action.
-Might be doable with e.g. neural net techniques (DL) and logical language analysis, not LLM, as that is really still unaffordable.
+Might be doable with neural net techniques (DL) and logical language analysis, among others.

-(2) Content creators will have to rely on subsidies.
-For that, I am not only looking at the Flemish government.
-The education umbrellas too, perhaps?
+(D) Content creators will have to rely on subsidies from a government.
+The Flemish government?
 The FWO?
 But also the EU, for example.
-It can become a project of international cooperation.
-I think there are certainly institutes that are open to it.
+It could also become a project of international cooperation.
+There is currently already a version in English.